knilssen/F1_2018_UDP/f1_python/web_socket/README.md

 This code can be found in lines 80-81 in tornado_broker.py

-The following is the current, which at default will display the new live maps:
+The following is the current, which at default will display map_draw_live.html, showing live maps:

     class HTMLHandler(tornado.web.RequestHandler):